 Leeds University Union events

-You can join one of the Leeds University Union club and societies where you can make friends and take part in events you enjoy.
+You can join one of the Leeds University Union clubs and societies where you can make friends and take part in events you enjoy.

 University life once you're here

 Hear about life at the University from an International Foundation Year student.

-You can also read student Mika's blog post about settling into life in Leeds and IFY studies (Link to Leeds blog post).
+You can also read student Mika's blog post about settling into life in Leeds and International Foundation Year studies (Link to Leeds blog post).